What is Chain Abstraction? Arriving at a Formal Definition

 Above, we’ve mentioned bridges, undoubtedly the most common and acknowledged pain point for users when they refer to their experience interacting across chains.
 However, other issues that stem from the fragmentation of Web3’s UX are:

-1. Gas tokens: Perhaps one of the biggest friction points (i.e. annoyances) for users, besides the need to manually bridge tokens, is the need to acquire and manage separate tokens in different chains solely for gas purposes.
+- Gas tokens: Perhaps one of the biggest friction points (i.e. annoyances) for users, besides the need to manually bridge tokens, is the need to acquire and manage separate tokens in different chains solely for gas fees.

-2. Account/wallet fragmentation: Another considerable pain point is the need to interact with multiple accounts for a user to access their whole balance.
+- Account/wallet fragmentation: Another considerable pain point is the need to interact with multiple accounts and manually switch networks for a user to access their whole balance.
 This issue becomes even greater in the case of non-EVM ecosystems, where a separate address and often wallet are needed, resulting in the need to handle multiple applications.

 The solution to these issues via chain abstraction would, therefore, entail a user experience where a user can:

-3. Interact with any application without manually bridging tokens.
+- Interact with any application or smart contracts without manually bridging tokens.

 Or, perhaps more broadly, simply have the manual processes required for these interactions removed from users’ overall experience (while still retaining the option to return to these manual, chain-specific processes).